billetten/wordpress_documentation/docs/wordpressDevelopment/linux/setupWordpress/setupDomain/code.md

 At this stage, WordPress is ready and can be launched by going to the server’s IP or hostname.

 For WSL users:

-You need to aff the domain in the hostfile on windows.
+You need to add the domain in the hostfile on windows.

 Run as administrator when running command in powershell:
 ```sh